seandavi/MachineLearningIntro/README.md

 # MachineLearningIntro

-Machine learning use cases for teaching
+Simple use cases for teaching machine learning in R

 ## Rendered version